Hashima Island (Gunkanjima)

 Unfortunately, when I visited Nagasaki

-off the coast of Japan
+the island lies off the coast of Japan

 's southern main island Kyushu, some 12 miles (18km) from Nagasaki